esalling23/recyclr/README.md

 ## Prereqs

 This project assumes you have:
-- A mongo db v2.6 instance running somewhere and its connection string
+- A mongodb v2.6 instance running somewhere and its connection string
 - A cloudinary account & content for data images

 ## How To Run